hantsy/building-restful-apis-with-springmvc-gitbook/overview.md

 1. Create a new user.
 2. Update uesr
 3. Delete user
-4. Query users by keyword.
+4. Search users by keyword.

 ##Sample codes